ThreePointSquare/DynamoPrimer/12_Best-Practice/12-2_Graph-Strategies.md

 >
 > For how to use Custom Nodes, refer to [Custom Node Introduction](http://dynamoprimer.com/en/09_Custom-Nodes/9-1_Introduction.html).

-**Build templates:**
+#### **Build templates**

-* To establish graphic standards across your visual programs.
+* You can build templates to **establish graphic standards across your visual graphs to ensure collaborators have a standardized way of understanding graph**
-* To categorize types of Groups.
+* When building a template, you can standardize **group colors and font sizes** to categorize types of workflows or data actions.
-* To Establish front-end and back-end areas.
+* When building a template, you can even standardize how you want to **label, color, or style the difference between front-end and back-end workflows** in your graph.

 ![](images/12-2/templating.jpg)

 > 1. The UI, or front-end, of the program includes a project name, input sliders, and import geometry.
 > 2. The back-end of the program.
-> 3. Group color categories (the general design, inputs, Python scripting, imported geometry).
+> 3. Group color categories \(the general design, inputs, Python scripting, imported geometry\).

 ### Exercise - Architectural Roof